eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

         <param key="device.taxi.end" value="3600"/>
     </vType>
 ```

+## Idle Behavior
+By default, vehicles will leave the simulation after reaching the end of their final edge.
+To avoid this, taxis have an idling behavior configurable with option **--device.taxi.idle-algorithm**:

+- "stop" (default): stop at the current location (off-road) after delivering the last customer of the current service request.
+- "randomCircling": continue driving to random edges until the next request is received. (caution: taxi might get stuck in a cul-de-sac if the network has those)

 # TraCI
 To couple an external dispatch algorithm to SUMO, the following [TraCI](../TraCI.md) functions are provided: